Fractional Infinity Laplacian with Obstacle: Introduction

 In addition, we will consider equation \eqref{Frac Inf Lap Eq} but in the presence of an obstacle.
 Concretely, we will prove existence of a function $u$ that is nonnegative over $\Omega$ (here $u \geq 0$ represents the obstacle), that takes the datum $g$ on $\partial\Omega$, and solves the following equation \eqref{Frac Inf Lap Eq} but inside the positivity set $\{u>0\}$:

 The paper is organized as follows.
 In Section \ref{sec: Preliminary}, we show some properties on the operator $L$.
 In particular, we show that the function $|x-x_0|^{\beta}$ (where $\beta\leq \alpha$) is a strict subsolution to \eqref{fractional infinity Lap}; this will be fundamental in our later analysis.
 In section \ref{sec:viscosity}, we introduce the notion of viscosity (sub/super) solution to \eqref{Frac Inf Lap Eq} and show in Proposition \ref{comparison principle} the comparison principle.
 Moreover, we will prove a stability result on subsolutions.
-We also develop a Perron's Method argument in Section \ref{sec:Perron} and prove the following existence and regularity results. \begin{theorem} Assume $f:\mathbb{R} \mapsto \mathbb{R}$ is continuous and monotone and the boundary datum $g$ is $\beta-$H\"older for some \,$0<\beta<\alpha$.
+We also develop a Perron's Method argument in Section \ref{sec:Perron} and prove the following existence and regularity results. \begin{theorem} Assume $f:\mathbb{R} \mapsto \mathbb{R}$ is continuous and monotone non-decreasing, and the boundary datum $g$ is {{continuous}} on $\partial\Omega$.
 Then, the following fractional infinity Laplacian problem: